How to Travel Long Term: At Least How We Do It

 • Many we know make a living just by their work as photographers.
 Starting out can seem daunting, but advice from Laurence Norah on buying the best travel camera is a great place to start.

-how we budget
+How we budget

 The short answer is that we don’t, out of pure laziness.
 We are frugal, without question (and housesitting helps us a lot with that), but we don’t keep ourselves to a strict budget nor do we track our expenses.

 • Should we?
 Probably.
-And if we did, we would use this: the “Trail Wallet” by our friends at Never Ending Voyage.
+And if we did, we would use “Trail Wallet” created by our friends at Never Ending Voyage.
 Track by month, track by trip, convert currencies right there – everything you could want in an expense tracking application is there.
 (Or, so the many, many satisfied users say.
 We should probably become one of those.)

 • Budgeting for the long-term is a tricky business.
 Thankfully, there are people out there who keep track of such things!
 This wonderfully comprehensive guest post on how to create a long term travel budget is an excellent start.